Business logic based data archival & retention - Pega Platform

 What is Pega?

-Pega is a leading enterprise low-code application development platform.
-Companies use it to build case-centric apps like insurance claims, customer service workflows, or compliance processes without heavy custom coding.
-It’s widely adopted in industries like insurance, banking, and healthcare for its ability to handle complex, regulated business operations at scale.
+Pega is a known for enterprise low-code application development platform.
+Companies use it to build workflow apps like insurance claims, customer support or compliance processes without coding.
+It is widely adopted in industries like insurance, banking, and healthcare for its ability to handle complex business operations at scale.

 PROBLEM SPACE